terrillmoore/multitech-installer/README.md

    Internet.
 However, do not connect the Conduit directly (without firewall) to the Internet to prevent possible security issues!

-   After the network settings have been provided, the Conduit shuts down.
+   After the network settings have been provided, the Conduit shuts down so you can move it to the production network.

- Note that the script says "the gateway wil now shutdown", but you need to press "enter" in order to get the gateway to continue into the shutdown process.
  Here's an example:

- `The gateway will now shutdown.
-Remove power once the status led`
+ `When you press enter to confirm, the Conduit will start shutting down.`
+ `Wait for the front-panel STATUS light to stop blinking.
+Then disconnect`
- `stopped blinking, connect the gateway to the new network and reapply`
+ `power from the Conduit, connect the Conduit to the new network, and`
- `power.`
+ `reapply power.`

+ `After the Conduit reboots, log in again as root (using the password you` `set previously), and rerun installer.sh (this script) to complete the setup.`

- `Press enter to continue`
+ `Press enter to begin shut-down process: `  _(press enter)_
- _(press enter)_

  `Broadcast message from root@mtcdt (pts/0) (Sun Aug  7 17:08:03 2016):`